virantha/circuitbrew/docs/usage/examples/wchb.md

 ### Parametrized Inverter
 Although we saw a simple [inverter](inverter.md) previously, this time we're going to show you how to build a parametrized inverter based on its sizes and vt choices.

-This is built in to the standard [gates][circuitbrew.gates] library, but let's take a look at the implementation:
+This inverter is built in to the standard [gates][circuitbrew.gates] library, but let's take a look at the implementation:

 ``` py linenums="1" title='wchb_inverter.py'